Prescription Drug Addiction Treatment Options

 Some doctors overprescribe these drugs.
 Or patients take a higher dose than prescribed.
 Or take medication for longer than recommended.
 All these factors can result in abuse.
 Then dependency.
 Then addiction.

 Here at Zinnia Healing, we’ve seen this scenario play out time and time again.
 A doctor prescribes someone a drug to reduce pain.
 Then that person abuses the drug and becomes addicted.

 But it’s not the patient’s fault.

 We believe there’s always a root cause that drives someone to abuse prescription drugs.
 It could be something that happened in their childhood.
 Or a recent traumatic event.
-Or a personality disorder.
+Or a mental health disorder.
 Or perhaps the person didn’t have enough knowledge about the prescribed drug.

 That’s why we judge no one who walks through the doors of our treatment center.
 Every person who needs our help has a unique set of circumstances that led to their addiction problem.
 It’s not your fault, but it’s your responsibility to take the steps to change your life.